-As solicitors who have practised in the area of Wills/Probate for the past 20 years, we have come across several situations where people have died without leaving a Will and it has caused all sorts of problems.
-There is a general assumption that if you are married, involved in a civil partnership or simply co-habiting with someone, then that person will inherit the whole of your estate on your death.
+As solicitors who practise in the area of Wills/Probate, we have come across several situations where people have died without leaving a Will (known as Intestacy) and it has caused all sorts of problems.
+There is a general assumption that if you are married, involved in a civil partnership or simply cohabiting with someone, then that person will inherit the whole of your estate on your death.
 That is not necessarily the case.

 All these issues can be resolved by making a Will.
 Amongst other things, a Will enables you to direct: